skip to main content

 Can you watch the NBA Cup online?

-Yes, you can watch the NBA Cup online through any live TV streaming service that offers ESPN, NBA TV, TNT, and your local team’s regional TV affiliate.
+Yes, you can watch the NBA Cup online through any live TV streaming service that offers ESPN, ABC, NBC, and your local team’s regional TV affiliate.
 Out-of-market games are also available to stream via NBA League Pass.
+Starting in 2025–2026, several games will stream on Peacock and Amazon Prime Video.

 Does NBA League Pass have NBA Cup games?